 The procedure to be followed by the Commission to inquire into the contravention of section 4 in case of receipt of information has been provided under section 26 of the Act.
 Broadly, the Commission follows a three-step inquiry into matters of abuse of dominant position:

 In case of contravention of section 4, the penalty has been provided under sections 27 and 28 of the Act.
-The Commission can order to discontinue abuse of dominant position, impose penalty or even order division of the enterprise.
+The Commission can order to discontinue abuse of the dominant position, impose a penalty or even order the division of the enterprise.

 It was held that Google did not hold a dominant position in the market for providing email services in India.
 There was no contravention of the provisions of section 4 of the Competition Act, 2002.
 Thus, the integration of Meet tab with Gmail did not amount to abuse of dominant position.
 The case was closed under section 26(2) of the Act.